Berenddeperend/blog/src/projects/mini-picnic-table.md

 {% image "mini-picnic-table/picnic-table-julia.jpeg", "Julia being sassy" %}

+I really liked building it so I made some more:

+{% image "mini-picnic-table/picnic-table-wip.jpeg", "WIP" %}

+{% image "mini-picnic-table/two-picnic-tables.jpeg", "Two more" %}

-Loki seems to like it as well:
+Loki seems to like his as well:

 {% image "mini-picnic-table/loki.png", "Loki" %}